New Zealand Trotting Cup: Cup history

+The first New Zealand Cup was run in 1904.

 Three horses have won the race three times, they are Indianapolis, False Step and Terror To Love.
 False Step later went to the United States where he beat the acknowledged American champion of the time, Adios Butler.
 A number of horses have won the race twice including Harold Logan and Highland Fling who both won their second cups off the very large handicap of 60 yards and Lazarus.

 In 1929, 1930 and 1931 the New Zealand Cup was run with heats: a first division and second division and then the final.

 The 1962 New Zealand Cup days was one of the few days when there has been rain on the Cup day.
 This was the year that Lordship beat the hot favorite Cardigan Bay.

 In 1963 Cardigan Bay who is arguably New Zealand's greatest ever horse won the Cup and also won the Inter Dominion in Australia.
 Cardigan Bay, in association with New Jersey master reinsman Stanley Dancer went on to become the first million dollar winner in the sport's history.

 A common feature of the race is the inclusion of Australian trained runners, including the winners: